Virtual-Coffee/VC-Community-Docs/README.md

 ## Quick Links

 - [How to Use This Repo](#how-to-use-this-repo)
-- [Brownbags](./brownbags): Docs and reference for managing Brownbag events
+- [Lunch & Learns](./lunch-and-learns): Docs and reference for managing Lunch & Learn events
 - [Coffees](./coffees): Docs and reference for managing weekly Coffees
 - [Lightning Talks](./lightning-talks): Docs and reference for helping out with Lightning Talks
 - [Monthly Challenges](./monthly-challenges): Docs and reference for managing Monthly Challenges